graphql/composite-schemas-spec/spec/Spec.md

 **Conformance**

-A conforming implementation of GraphQL over HTTP must fulfill all normative requirements.
+A conforming implementation of the GraphQL Composite Schemas Spec must fulfill all normative requirements.
 Conformance requirements are described in this document via both descriptive assertions and key words with clearly defined meanings.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in the normative portions of